cyberlegacy/Documents/prompt.md

 * CORS is configured.
 * The `README.md` is comprehensive for the full-stack Django application.

-Please generate the full-stack Django application as described.
+Please generate the full-stack Django application as described.Good luck.